 Tip: If you’re staying at Disney’s Polynesian, you can walk to the Transportation and Ticket Center for the Epcot monorail.
 The walkway to the monorail sits between Pago Pago and Moorea.

 More details about the other monorail services are available in our transportation guide.

 Staying at a monorail resort has its benefits.
 Not only will you have quick access to Magic Kingdom, but there are a few other positives to consider.

-Magic Kingdom is open very late for these special-ticketed events.
+Magic Kingdom is open exceptionally late for these special-ticketed events.
 So at the end of the evening, your chariot (the monorail) awaits.
 I can’t stress enough how nice it is to be able to take the monorail back to your resort.

-It’s often cool on these late evenings, and the monorail will feel warm and cozy when you step inside.
+Often, the weather is cool on these late evenings, and the monorail will feel warm and cozy when you step inside.
 Not only that, it’s a great place to rest weary legs on your way back to the room.

-Thankfully, you can walk back to all three of the monorail resorts.
+On these evenings, we like to stay in the park and let the crowds clear out.
+However, if needed, you can walk back to all three of the monorail resorts.
 Or you can take a boat back to the Polynesian and Grand Floridian.

 See these transportation guides for more options:

 In addition, to the proximity of Magic Kingdom via the monorail, staying at a monorail resort has several other benefits.